-Total Income was marginally reduced at £14.4mln (2020: £14.9mln).
-The underlying income streams reflected the challenges of the year, with revenues from teaching, research and residential (including conferences and trading) slightly recovered at £6.5mln (2020: £6.2mln), but the pre-Covid income from Conferences and Events was still absent.
-Donations were again hugely generous, many in support of the building projects, totalling £4.9mln (2020: £5.9mln).
-In addition an exceptional £0.3mln (2020: £0.4mln) was claimed under the Job Retention Scheme.
-The college received income of £2.6mln (2020: £2.4mln) from the endowment investments, but recognised a draw-down of £3.8mln under the Total Return Policy.
+Total Income was reduced at £13.6mln (2021: £14.4mln), but this saw an increase in revenue from teaching, research and residential £7.8mln (2021: £6.5mln), including a welcome return of some of the Conferences and Events revenue.
+Donations totalling £2.5mln (2021 £4.9) were very generous, with increases in Unrestricted and Endowment, but Restricted donations to support the building projects have mostly now been received.
+The college received income of £3.1mln (2021: £2.6mln) from the endowment investments, but recognised a draw-down of £3.9mln under the Total Return Policy.